LeeAnnEditor/o365hq/services/Shadow IT Assessment Workshop (Full - 4 consulting days, 3 days onsite).md

 +++
-title = "Shadow IT Assessment Workshop (Full - 4 consulting days, 3 days onsite)" description = "Shadow IT is a term that refers to applications and infrastructure that are managed and utilized without the knowledge of the enterprise&#8217;s IT department.
+title = "Shadow IT Assessment Workshop (Full - 4 consulting days, 3 days on-site)" description = "Shadow IT is a term that refers to applications and infrastructure that are managed and utilized without the knowledge of the enterprise's IT department.
 The Shadow IT Assessment is a structured engagement helping customers discover Shadow IT.
 The assessment uses Microsoft Cloud App Security to evaluate usage of cloud applications and services from within an organization network. " date = 2019-03-14

 [taxonomies]